• This page, Performance Recognition Program (PRP), is offered by

 • Helps the individual reach their goals;

-• Shares his or her own valuable time and knowledge;
+• Shares their own valuable time, perspective and knowledge;

 • Shows a continued interest in the individual's growth and development;